KristiyanDinev/DevNotes/security/cors_corp_csp_explained.md

 });
 ```

-## CSP (Content Security Policy)
+## Content Security Policy (CSP)

-### What is CSP?

-Content Security Policy is a powerful security feature that helps prevent Cross-Site Scripting (XSS) attacks by controlling which resources can be loaded and executed on your web page.
-It works by specifying which domains are trusted sources of executable scripts, stylesheets, images, fonts, etc.

-### Non-Code Explanation
+CSP is a defense mechanism against code injection attacks like Cross-Site Scripting (XSS).

+It uses HTTP headers to declare which content sources are trusted and allowed to execute on your page.

-Think of CSP as a security guard for your website that checks the ID of every resource trying to run on your page.
+Example: Think of CSP as a security guard for your website that checks the ID of every resource trying to run on your page.
 You give the guard a list of trusted sources, and anything not on that list gets blocked.
 This prevents attackers from injecting and executing malicious code on your website, even if they find an XSS vulnerability.

-### Common CSP Scenarios

-#### Scenario 1: Restricting Script Sources
+### CSP with Restricting Script Sources

-**Non-Code Explanation:**
 You want to ensure that your website only executes JavaScript from your own domain and a few trusted CDNs like Google and Cloudflare, blocking all other script sources to prevent XSS attacks.

-**Server Configuration:**
+**Server Code Examples**

+**Java**
 ```java
 // Java (Servlet Filter)
 @WebFilter("/*")